ppattis/AdventOfCode/README.md

 The solutions for each year/date/language is my code.

-I am slowly working on solving all years/days in C++, Python, and Java
+I am slowly working on solving all years/days in C++, Python, Java, and Rust

 You should visit https://adventofcode.com and partake yourself!